drodriguezol/foundations-of-data-science-activities/README.md

 Imagine estimating the average salary in a city with 10 million professionals.
 Instead of surveying everyone, you take multiple random samples of 100 professionals each.
 The mean salary for each sample will vary slightly.
 However, as you collect more samples, the distribution of these sample means will begin to form a bell curve.

 With a large enough sample size, the mean of your sample means will closely approximate the true average salary for the entire city.

+# Understanding Sampling Distribution

+A **sampling distribution** is a probability distribution of a sample statistic, representing the possible outcomes for that statistic.
+Data professionals often calculate sample statistics, like the mean, to estimate corresponding population parameters.

+## Sampling Distribution of the Mean

+The sampling distribution of the mean represents the distribution of sample means calculated from multiple samples of the same size drawn from a population.

+### Key Concepts:

+- **Standard Error**: The standard error, which is the standard deviation of the sample means, measures the variability among sample means.
+It indicates how much the sample means would vary from the true population mean if you were to repeatedly draw samples of the same size from the population.

+- **Central Limit Theorem**: According to the Central Limit Theorem, as the sample size increases, the sampling distribution of the mean approaches a normal distribution, regardless of the shape of the population distribution.

+- **Importance in Statistical Inference**: Understanding sampling distributions is crucial for making inferences about the population based on sample data.
+It allows data professionals to determine confidence intervals and conduct hypothesis testing.

+## Example: Estimating the Mean Height of Adults

+Consider a population of adults in a city where the average height is unknown.
+By taking random samples of 50 adults and calculating the mean height for each sample, you create a sampling distribution of the mean height.

+- If you take 30 samples, you might observe that the means vary slightly due to random sampling.
+However, as per the Central Limit Theorem, the distribution of these means will approximate a normal distribution as you increase the number of samples, even if the original population's height distribution is skewed.

+- The standard error can be calculated to understand how much the sample means deviate from the population mean, providing valuable insights for further statistical analysis.